 WEEKLY FEATURE (Work in Progress)

-This is my weekly update and discussion regarding my works in progress (WIP).
+Every week I will feature an update and discussion regarding my works in progress (WIP).
 It also serves as an incentive for me to work daily on an unfinished backlog of paintings and plein air pieces I started at earlier dates.

 I want to share my art and my methods with anyone who is interested and may benefit from my experiences.
 So here is my art and how I do it!
 In return, I wouldn’t mind hearing from you!